-The Academic Standing and Satisfactory Academic Progress (SAP) policies are guidelines defining how student academic performances are evaluated at different points during their programs.
+Academic Standing Policy and Satisfactory Academic Progress Policy student academic performances are evaluated at different points during their programs.
 These policies apply to all enrolled students, including those utilizing Title IV and veterans education benefits, and dictate a student's ability to remain enrolled.